NPalopoli/collaborative-science-for-librarians/episodes/open-science.md

 ## Introduction

 Librarians play an indispensable role in advancing open science as facilitators, supporting researchers, and significantly contributing to the principles of collaboration and inclusivity.
-These values are crucial as they enable global participation in scientific endeavors, ultimately contributing to the democratization of knowledge. *Additionally, they aid in combating the spread of misinformation and disinformation, addressing systemic inequalities, and challenging the monopolization of wealth, knowledge, and power.
-Furthermore, they guide scientific efforts toward addressing pressing social issues.*
+These values are crucial as they enable global participation in scientific endeavors, ultimately contributing to the democratization of knowledge. **Additionally, they aid in combating the spread of misinformation and disinformation, addressing systemic inequalities, and challenging the monopolization of wealth, knowledge, and power.
+Furthermore, they guide scientific efforts toward addressing pressing social issues.**

 Throughout this lesson, we will explore the implications of adopting more open and ethical research practices, establishing an environment where scientific information is accessible to all, and increasing the visibility and impact of scientific publications.
 It's important to acknowledge that open science presents challenges, and librarians must be proactive in addressing these obstacles to ensure that it does not exacerbate existing barriers.

 ## What is Open Science?

-The core aspects of Open Science are closely related to Article 27 of the [Universal Declaration of Human Rights by the United Nations])(https://www.ohchr.org/sites/default/files/UDHR/Documents/UDHR_Translations/eng.pdf), which acknowledges people's right to participate in scientific progress and enjoy its benefits.
+The core aspects of Open Science are closely related to Article 27 of the [Universal Declaration of Human Rights by the United Nations](https://www.ohchr.org/sites/default/files/UDHR/Documents/UDHR_Translations/eng.pdf), which acknowledges people's right to participate in scientific progress and enjoy its benefits.
 Open Science aims to make science accessible and collaborative for the benefit of society as a whole, aligning with this right.

 ::::::::::::::::::::::::::::::::::::: callout